Blizarre/microProjects/Readme.md

 This repo is a collection of very small programs, usually only one file.

+* highload.fun : coding challenges with leaderboard.
+This directory contains the rust projects that I used before submitting the code.
 * compareImage : python script, compare 2 images and show the differences
 * improveSkyImage : python scripts, improve image of the sky and find orientation of star movement in the sky
 * memoryAccessPattern : benchmark to evaluate differences in performance between random and sequential access to RAM